 See London from the Shard

 The Shard is the tallest building in London and on the upper floors there is an observation deck (The View from The Shard).
-This offers breathtaking views of the city and is a great activity to do at night.
+From here you can enjoy breathtaking night views of London and see in all directions around the city.
 Visit around sunset into the early evening to see the city light up.
 There’s also the option of having a glass of champagne up there should you want a more enhanced experience.
 Finally, for the ultimate experience stay in the Shangri-la which is a beautiful luxury hotel and offers similar views to the observation deck as well as an infinity pool.

 Experience a ghost walk or Jack the Ripper tour